ai-lab-science/SensorGloves/Glove2021/SensingGlove/Software/README.md

 It is especially important, that you use our provided version of the **Rosserial** library, since we had to modify it to work on the ESP32-S2.

 Furthermore install the **Rosserial Binaries** on your ROS workstation like [so](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup).
+Change the rosversion in respect to yours.

 ## Programm